-Comedian Jerry Stiller, Who Played Hot-Headed Dad On 'Seinfeld', Dies At 92
+Comedian Jerry Stiller, Who Played Hotheaded Dad On 'Seinfeld,' Dies At 92

-Comedian Jerry Stiller, Who Played Hot-Headed Dad On 'Seinfeld', Dies At 92
+Comedian Jerry Stiller, Who Played Hotheaded Dad On 'Seinfeld,' Dies At 92

-When Jerry Stiller told his father he wanted to become an actor, his father offered an alternate plan: He said, "Why don't you be a stagehand — that's like being on the stage — at least you'll be working every night," Stiller told Fresh Air in 1993.
+When Jerry Stiller told his father he wanted to become an actor, his father offered an alternate plan.
+He said, "Why don't you be a stagehand — that's like being on the stage — at least you'll be working every night," Stiller told Fresh Air in 1993.

 Stiller did not heed his father's advice and went on to have a long career in show business.
-He performed comedy on stage and screen, and, in later years, made a name for himself playing George Costanza's hot-headed father on Seinfeld.
-Stiller died of natural causes, his son Ben tweeted Monday.
+He performed comedy on stage and screen, and, in later years, made a name for himself playing George Costanza's hotheaded father on Seinfeld.
+Stiller died of natural causes, his son Ben Stiller tweeted Monday.

 Stiller was born in Brooklyn in 1927.
-After serving in World War II, he teamed up with his wife Anne Meara to form the Stiller and Meara comedy duo — a practical move motivated by love.
+After serving in World War II, he teamed up with his wife, Anne Meara, to form the Stiller and Meara comedy duo — a practical move motivated by love.
 "We wanted to keep the marriage together," he joked — she was tall and Catholic, he was short and Jewish — and until they partnered up, "we never got jobs together," Stiller told the Archive of American Television.

 Stiller and Meara enjoyed success as a duo for many years but eventually decided to pursue careers on their own.
 Looking back in 1993, Stiller told Fresh Air he and Meara were young parents juggling a show business schedule — and trying "to figure out a way to do everything."